VivyTeam/code-style/README.md

 ## Configuration steps

-1. Add this to your main ` build.gradle ` file : This should fail build operation if there exists codestyles adherence error(s).
+1. Adapt your ` build.gradle ` file to the following structure : This should fail build operation if there exists codestyles adherence error(s).
 ```
    allprojects {
     apply plugin: 'checkstyle'